 The Revenge of Geography

-In the first instalment of this article, we looked at the base discussions of the book.
-Then in the second instalment, our focus was on India’s Geopolitical Dilemma in view of The Early-Twenty Century Map.
+In the first installment of this article, we looked at the base discussions of the book.

 We now move on to Part II – The Early-Twenty First Century Map, and focus on Chapter XII – India’s Geopolitical Dilemma.

 India is possessed of geopolitical logic – Arabian Sea on the West and South-west, Bay of Bengal on East and South-East, the mountainous Burmese jungles on the east and Himalayas and knot of Karakoram and Hindu Kush on the North and North-West.
 Internally, too, India is vast.
 What it lacks is a single nursery of demographic organisation, like Wei Valley and lower Huang He (Yellow River) in China.
 Even the Ganges River valley did not provide enough platforms for the expansion of a unitary India State into the subcontinent’s deep, peninsular south.
 Various river system, besides Ganga, Brahmaputra, Narmada, Tungabhadra, Kaveri, Godavari and so on, divide it.

 India has the hottest climate and most abundant and luxuriant landscape of all Eurasia population hubs and therefore its inhabitants lacked the need to build political structures for the organization of resources on the scale that temperate zones of Europe or China did.